-A license revoked on If, after disciplinary grounds action, a license is subject to reinstated after its expiration as provided in this chapter, and the license may not be renewed.
-If such license is reinstated after its expiration, the licensee, as a condition of reinstatement, shall must pay a reinstatement fee equal to the renewal fee in effect on the last regular renewal date immediately preceding the date of reinstatement, plus any late fee set by the board by rule, promulgated pursuant to chapter 1-26, not to exceed one hundred dollars-set by the board, by rule promulgated pursuant to chapter 1-26.
-A licensee who seeks to reinstate a license after disciplinary action must apply to the board.
+A license revoked on If, after disciplinarygrounds action, a license is subject to reinstated after its expiration as provided in this chapter, and the license may not be renewed.
+If such license is reinstated after its expiration, the licensee, as a condition of reinstatement, shall must pay a reinstatement fee equal to the renewal fee in effect on the last regular renewal date immediately preceding the date of reinstatement, plus any

-If a licensee is placed on probation, the board may require the license holder to:

-- (1) Report regularly to the board on matters that are the basis of the probation; - (2) Limit practice to areas prescribed by the board; or - (3) Order or review continuing education until the licensee attains a degree of skill satisfactory to the board in those areas that are the basis of the probation.

-36-24-31.
-Any person who holds a hearing aid dispensing license or an audiology license shall notify the board in writing of the town and street address of the place where the licensee engages or intends to engage in the practice of the dispensing of hearing aids or audiology.
-If the place of business is located in, or in connection with, a place of residence, the room to be used as an office shall be clearly designated and identified for the convenience of the public.
-The board shall keep an up-to-date record of these addresses Each licensee, upon changing a name, place of employment, or place of business, must, within ninety days thereafter, provide the board with updated information.
-A post office box number may not be the address of the place of business.

-The board may provide any notice required to be given by the board to a licensee by mailing the notice to the licensee's place of business on file with the board.

-- 36-24-33.
-Any person who practices the dispensing of hearing aids in the State of South Dakota shall deliver A licensed hearing aid dispenser must provide, to each person sold a hearing aid, a receipt-which that contains the seller's: - 26 (1) Seller's signature, the business; - 27 (2) Business address of the seller, specification; - 28 (3) Specifications of the hearing aid furnished, including whether it is new, used, or rebuilt, serial; - 30 (4) Serial number of the aid, date; - 31 (5) Date of sale, and the total; - 32 (6) Total purchase price charged for the aid, less any allowance for a trade-in, if any,; 33 and the net
+2 late fee set by the board by rule, promulgated pursuant to chapter 1-26, not to exceed 3 one hundred dollars set by the board, by rule promulgated pursuant to chapter 1-26.
+A 4 licensee who seeks to reinstate a license after disciplinary action must apply to the board.
+5 If a licensee is placed on probation, the board may require the license holder to: 6 (1) Report regularly to the board on matters that are the basis of the probation; 7 (2) Limit practice to areas prescribed by the board; or 8 (3) Order or review continuing education until the licensee attains a degree of skill 9 satisfactory to the board in those areas that are the basis of the probation.
+10 Section 21.
+That § 36-24-31 be AMENDED: 11 36-24-31.
+Any person who holds a hearing aid dispensing license or an audiology 12 license shall notify the board in writing of the town and street address of the place where 13 the licensee engages or intends to engage in the practice of the dispensing of hearing aids 14 or audiology.
+If the place of business is located in, or in connection with, a place of 15 residence, the room to be used as an office shall be clearly designated and identified for 16 the convenience of the public.
+The board shall keep an up to date record of these 17 addressesEach licensee, upon changing a name, place of employment, or place of 18 business, must, within ninety days thereafter, provide the board with updated information.
+19 A post office box number may not be the address of the place of business.
+20 The board may provide any notice required to be given by the board to a licensee 21 by mailing the notice to the licensee's place of business on file with the board.
+22 Section 22.
+That § 36-24-33 be AMENDED: 23 36-24-33.
+Any person who practices the dispensing of hearing aids in the State 24 of South Dakota shall deliver A licensee must provide, to each person sold a hearing aid, 25 a receipt -whichthat contains the seller's: 26 (1) Seller's signature , the business; 27 (2) Business address of the seller, specification; 28 (3) Specifications of the hearing aid furnished, including whether it is new, used, or 29 rebuilt , serial ; 30 (4) Serial number of the aid , date ; 31 (5) Date of sale , and the total ; 32 (6) Total purchase price charged for the aid, less any allowance for a trade-in, if any,; 33 and the net Underscores indicate new language.
+Overstrikes indicate deleted language.

-(7) Net amount paid by the purchaser.
+1 (7) Net amount paid by the purchaser.